 The fellow will work with the ocular pathology fellow to organize weekly pathology review sessions and quarterly clinicopathologic conferences, which are held in conjunction with ocular pathologist Dr. Sander Dubovy.
 In addition, the fellow will participate in monthly interdisciplinary ocular oncology tumor board meetings and other joint meetings with the Sylvester Comprehensive Cancer Center.
 The trainee will also have the opportunity to participate in weekly medical and surgical retina and cornea conferences and journal clubs.

-The fellow will have an intensive research experience to include weekly participation in Harbour Lab meetings, and completion of at least one in-depth research project, which can include basic, translational and/or clinical research.
+The fellow will have an intensive research experience to include weekly participation in ocular oncology lab meetings, and completion of at least one in-depth research project, which can include basic, translational and/or clinical research.
 The fellow will be funded to present at one national conference.